kartoza/rir-dashboard/sphinx/source/pages/using/layers.md

 A layer represents geographic data that can be represented on a map as either a point, line, or polygon.
 A layer could be a particular theme of data.
 Examples of map layers could include roads, political boundaries, Covid hotspots, schools or even orthophoto imagery.
 Each layer is a visual representation of a dataset.

-1.	**Layers Tab**: Underneath the indicators tab is the layers tab.
+1.	**Context Layers Tab**: Underneath the indicators tab is the layers tab.
 By clicking on this, you open a display of different layers that you can activate to be displayed on the map canvas.
 <br>![Layers Tab ](../../img/layers-tab.png "Layers Tab")<br><br>
 The Layers show on the map canvas above the indicators.
 If the layer activated is a polygon layer, you won’t be able to see which indicators are active underneath and therefore need to switch between layers and indicators.